MissingCore/Music/docs/experimental-features.md

 Most experimental features require you to enable it in the "Experimental Features" screen (`Settings > Experimental Features`).

+## Glyph Toy

+[Documentation can be found in the dedicated `music-glyph-toys` repository](https://github.com/MissingCore/music-glyph-toys?tab=readme-ov-file#toy-design--usage), with notes on the interaction support we added to simulate media controls via the Glyph Button.

+> [!IMPORTANT]
+> There's a high probability of the Glyph Button interactions not working since I don't have a Nothing Phone 3 to test things out (which might be caused by the connection between the toy and the app not being correctly implemented).

 ## Ignore Interruptions

 This enables playback to continue when an interruption (ie: call, notification, timer) occurs.